 Learn About Socialism

 As democratic socialists, weaving together our political action with a strong historical and theoretical background is an imperative.
 It imparts lessons that can help us avoid common pitfalls and grounds our thought in the world as it is.
 Equally important is learning together, which enables us to gain a broader understanding informed by various perspectives.
-As such, we highly recommend attending an event organized by our Political Education Committee, which occurs most Wednesdays at 7 PM EST (check the Calendar for the next one).
-These include Socialist Night School events consisting of topical discussions of pressing issues, as well as a Marxist Classics Reading Group that covers essential early readings in the lineage of socialist thinking.
-We welcome everyone to collectively learn about class struggle, whatever your experience, so check our calendar to find our next educational event.
+As such, we highly recommend attending a Political Education event (check the Calendar for the next one).
+We welcome everyone, regardless of experience in this movement, to collectively learn about class struggle, socialist history, and strategy and tactics for building socialism in our current and future contexts.

-The following is a breezy paraphrase of the official bylaws for North NJ DSA, which can be found in full at https://north.dsanj.org/chapter-by-laws/
+The following is a breezy paraphrase of the official by-laws for North NJ DSA:

 The primary bodies are the General Membership and the Executive Committee (EC)